tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2023-06-25-ptw-4-mystery.md

 venue = "czasoprzestrzen"
 +++

 The Mystery was held on June 25, 2023 in Wrocław, specifically in [MZW's](@/o/mzw.md) home turf of [Czasoprzestrzeń](@/v/czasoprzestrzen.md).
-Cryptic promos from [Sinister](@/w/sinister.md) aired all throughout the build-up to this show, and the show's title refers to them.
+Cryptic promos from [Sinister](@/w/sinister.md) aired all throughout the build-up to this show, and the show's title might be referring to them.
+The theme of this show was all about mysteries - with the trailers showing Puncher beating down a hooded figure tied to a chair in the middle of the ring, while PTW crew were portrayed as forensic analysts, criminals and policemen.

 This was the fourth major event in PTW's history, and the first one to air on paid-tier YouTube.
 The event sparked controversy, due to lower starpower than the previous three main events (a result of titular sponsor Kinguin pulling out) and video streaming cutting off for many users.
 A fixed version called "The Final Cut", free from quality issues, was released later on August 24, 2023.